 Lifespan – 8.5/10

 For those who are willing to soldier through the sheer level of repetition attached to this title, this game can actually be made to last particularly long for a hack and slash game.
-If players desire to reach 100%, learn every character’s every ability and reach the level cap with every character, it will most probably take around 45 to 50 hours.
-But how long the game lasts ultimately depends on player’s reaction to the gameplay.
+If players desire to reach 100%, learn every character’s every ability, and reach the level cap with every character, it will most probably take around 45 to 50 hours.
+But how long the game lasts ultimately depends on the player’s reaction to the gameplay.
 If players are much more lukewarm to the style of the game than I was, then they will be playing for a long time.

 Storyline – 4/10

-There isn’t very much in the way of story of Circle of Doom, but rather a mere basic premise and back-story.
+There isn’t very much in the way of the story of Kingdom Under Fire: Circle of Doom, but rather a mere basic premise and back-story.
 Nibel, the lord of light, and Encablossa, the lord of darkness, made a pact, stating that each would take turns ruling the world.
 However, weary of the mistreatment of his creatures, Nibel refuses to relinquish his rule to Encablossa, infuriating him.
-Encablossa in response, gathers his army to attack and the word, and it is now the quest of the payable characters to defeat Encablossa and his army.
-Beyond that, the story is elaborated on a whole lot, and it certainly could have done with being explained a lot more in depth than what it was.
-Though of course it works better for fans of the series, I don’t think it works at all for players who started the series with it, and will inevitably think much less of it as they may have done if they started from the beginning.
+Encablossa in response gathers his army to attack and the word, and it is now the quest of the payable characters to defeat Encablossa and his army.
+Beyond that, the story is elaborated on a whole lot, and it certainly could have done with being explained a lot more in-depth than what it was.
+Though of course, it works better for fans of the series, I don’t think it works at all for players who started the series with it and will inevitably think much less of it as they may have done if they started from the beginning.
 The character who I think makes for the most interesting plot threads is Regnier.
 As his campaign unfolds, a dark back-story is slowly revealed, and that does add a nice shock factor to the game.
 But apart from that, I don’t think the story was expanded on as much as it should have been to properly introduce newcomers to the series.

 Originality – 4/10